nus-cs2103-AY1920S1/duke/docs/README.md

 ## Features

 ### Add tasks to track them
-You can let Duke keep track of your tasks by providing the description and time (if applicable).
+You can let Duke keep track of your tasks by providing the _description_ and _time_ (if applicable).
 Duke supports three types of tasks:
-* Normal Task: A task to be done, without a specific time.
+* _Normal Task_: A task to be done, without a specific time.
-* Deadline: A task that is due by a specific time.
+* _Deadline_: A task that is due by a specific time.
-* Event: An event that will occur at a specific time.
+* _Event_: An event that will occur at a specific time.

 ### Update an existing task
-You can update the description or time (if applicable) of an existing task.
+You can update the _description_ or _time_ (if applicable) of an existing task.

 ### Mark a task as done
 You can mark an existing task in the list as done.